How to Build an Author Email List (With Lead Magnet Ideas)

 Share what subscribers can expect: In your email submission form, consider briefly explaining what they can expect from signing up.
 For example, mentioning you’ll be sharing exclusive content can help encourage people to subscribe.

-Consider your email frequency: Depending on your genre, plan to send at least one email a month, and at most, one email a week.
+Consider your email frequency: Depending on your genre, plan to send at least one email a month and, at most, one email a week.
 If your expertise is business-related, consider emailing once a week, but if it’s lifestyle-related, once or twice a month.

 Whether you’re in the midst of the writing process or have already finished your book, now is the perfect time to consider a marketing strategy.
 To help you get started, I’m offering a FREE download of my guide, 10 Things You Need For A Successful Book Launch.
 This valuable resource is packed with expert tips and strategies to empower you to craft an effective book launch and connect with a larger audience of eager readers.